SixArm/sixarm-macos-setup/README.md

 * Enter your language, time zone, Apple ID, and so on.

 * If you already use a different Mac computer, and you want to do a migration of all your files, then you can use the “Migration Assistant”.
-We prefer to skip this; we prefer to set up the computer from scratch.
+We prefer to skip this step because we prefef to set up our computer from scratch.

 * Register for a personal Apple Id, if you don't already have one.

-* If you want to use iCloud, then do so.
+* If you want to use iCloud, do it.

 ## Do a software update